 The definition of Metis varies between the many Metis communities in Canada.
 The definition of Aboriginal as defined in the Canadian Constitution includes three Aboriginal groups that are officially recognized in Canada – First Nation, Metis and Inuit.

 In 1985 the Metis were entrenched in Canada’s Constitution as one of the three distinct Aboriginal groups in Canada.
 “The Canadian Constitution recognizes three groups of Aboriginal people: First Nations, Métis and Inuit.
 These are three distinct peoples with unique histories, languages, cultural practices and spiritual beliefs.” – Aboriginal Affairs and Northern Development Canada.

-The above are just a few of the Metis organizations in Canada who represent the Metis people in Canada and have their own definitions.
+There are many Metis communities and organizations in Canada who represent the Metis people in Canada and have their own definitions.
 However there are many different definitions of Metis and they are as varied as the Canadian landscape itself!
 Each province across Canada including Quebec, the eastern provinces, Labrador and Newfoundland each have there own representative bodies with their own definitions.
-You may access most of these on their respective websites.
 There is also pertinent information that can be found at Aboriginal Affairs and Northern Development Canada website.

 We hope this information has given you a little more insight into the Metis people and their ever growing population and presence in Canada.

 About the Métis Flag